 The most common symptom of diverticulitis is abdominal pain.
 The most common sign is tenderness around the left side of the lower abdomen.
-If infection is the cause, fever, nausea (feeling sick), vomiting, chills, cramping, and constipation may occur as well.
+If infection is the cause, you may have the following symptoms as well:

+- fever

+- nausea (feeling sick)

+- vomiting

+- chills

+- · cramping, and

+- · constipation.

 How bad your symptoms are depends on the extent of the infection and complications.